LuongManhLinh/LEAGUE-OF-TANK/README.md

   -> Change high DPI settings -> check the box in High DPI scaling override, then choose OK and Apply this.

-- Run file LEAGUR_OF_TANK.exe to play the game
+- Run file LEAGUE_OF_TANK.exe to play the game

 ## Game discription